 This statement adopts with modification ASC Topic 815-45: Weather Derivatives.
 Weather derivatives are within the scope of SSAP No. 86 and shall be accounted and reported as other derivatives.
 The guidance in this statement does not apply to contracts written by insurance entities that entitle the holder to be compensated only if, as a result of an insurable event, the holder incurs a liability or there is an adverse change in the value of a specific asset or liability for which the holder is at risk.

+This statement rejects revisions to ASC 815-15, as reflected within ASU 2018-12, Targeted Improvements to the Accounting for Long-Duration Contracts.
+Pursuant to the ASU, market risk benefits are excluded from the U.S. GAAP embedded derivative bifurcation requirements.
+However, under SSAP No. 86, embedded derivatives shall not be separated from the host contract.

 This statement rejects ASU 2018-03, Recognition and Measurement of Financial Assets and Financial Liabilities, and ASU 2016-03, Intangibles—Goodwill and Other, Business Combinations, Consolidation, Derivatives and Hedging.

 Status: